Borgne

 Borgne (/fr/; Obòy) is a commune in the Borgne Arrondissement, in Nord department of Haiti.
 The economy there is based on agriculture and fishery.
 Other nearby places include Port-Margot, Robin, and Fond La Grange.
-Borgne is currently in the early stages of developing a "sister cities" relationship with Honeoye Falls, New York, United States.
+Since 2011, Borgne has been a "sister city" with Honeoye Falls, New York, United States.

 Communal Sections

 The commune consists of seven communal sections, namely: